dhirajsb/hawtapp-camel-hello-world/README.md

-# Camel CDI Hello world QuickStart
+# Camel CDI Hello World QuickStart

 This quickstart shows a simple Apache Camel application that logs a message to the server log every 5th second.

 This example is implemented using Camel CDI.
-The Camel routes are setup in the classe `MyRoutes` using an injected bean of class `SomeBean`, which counts the number of times it is invoked.
+The Camel routes are setup in the class `MyRoutes` using an injected bean of class `SomeBean`, which counts the number of times it is invoked.

 This example uses a timer to trigger every 5th second, and then writes a message to the server log.